kolserdav/templater/README.md

 **Simple template engine**
-This component has the ability to cache on the client side, with the availability of visited pages offline.
+This component has the ability to cache on the client side, with the availability of visited pages in offline.

 _Installation_